LearnFintech

 FintechDigital Banking24 min

-Complete breakdown of how Nikolay Storonsky built Revolut from a travel money app to a $45B super app with 45M+ customers, banking licenses, and ambitions to become the Amazon of finance.
+Complete breakdown of how Nikolay Storonsky built Revolut from a travel money app into a $75B super app with 68M+ customers, a UK banking licence, and $2.3B in annual profit.

 Revolut